jskress/RayTracer/README.md

 ### To-Dos for Surfaces:
 - [ ] Texture mapping.
 - [ ] Normal perturbation.
-- [X] Torus.
 - [ ] Other surfaces (Height fields, SORs, sweeps, etc.)

-### To-Dos for Patterns:

-- [X] Add a radial gradient pigment.
-- [X] Update all pigments to use nested color sources.
-- [X] Add a perturbing noise pigment.
-- [X] Add a blending pigment.
-- [ ] Add pattern with color map pigment ala POVRay.
-- [X] Add a cyclical flag to the gradient pigments (start over vs bounce back).
-- [ ] Update the gradients to do multiples, similar to how most graphics engines handle dash patterns.
-POVRay has this, too.

-### To-Dos for surface rendering:

-- [X] Add a flag that will opt a surface out of shadow consideration; i.e., the surface does not cast a shadow.

-### To-Dos for the render file language:

-- [X] Move to the Lex port, when available.
-- [X] Support loops for object graph construction.
-- [X] Support variables for easier surface reuse, among other things.

 More to come...